hkmarcoot/ciptex-task-management-backend/README.md

 - title is a string typed by the app user in a input box.
 - status is a string selected by the app user in a dropdown list.

-The usersTable only saves the connectionId, which is a string created when a client connects to the WebSOcket API.
+The usersTable only saves the connectionId, which is a string created when a client connects to the WebSocket API.

 The DynamoDB table creation guide can be found from this tutorial: